TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 otherwise the real method gets called, which can cause problems.
 ' %}

-Tip: even when using annotated setup, it's possible the combine the two frameworks:
+Tip: even when using annotated setup, it's possible to combine the two frameworks:
 ```kotlin
 @Mock lateinit var mockView: JourneyView
 @Mock lateinit var mockDataSource: DataSource<Journey>